skripta-ke/skripta-ke/README.md

 <details>
 <summary>📊 <b>My Coding Journey</b></summary>
 <br>
 <p>I began my coding adventure when [brief story about how you started].
-Since then, I've been passionate about [what drives you in tech].</p>
+Since then, I've been passionate about coding.</p>

 <p>Every project is an opportunity to learn something new and push the boundaries of what's possible.</p>
 </details>